Clearway Energy (CWEN) Gains But Lags Market: What You Should Know

-Coming into today, shares of the company created by NRG Energy to acquire and operate natural gas, solar and wind plants had gained 5.49% in the past month.
-In that same time, the Oils-Energy sector gained 3.04%, while the S&P 500 gained 6.27%.
+Prior to today's trading, shares of the company created by NRG Energy to acquire and operate natural gas, solar and wind plants had gained 0.8% over the past month.
+This has outpaced the Oils-Energy sector's loss of 0.08% and lagged the S&P 500's gain of 5.64% in that time.

-Investors will be hoping for strength from Clearway Energy as it approaches its next earnings release.
+Wall Street will be looking for positivity from Clearway Energy as it approaches its next earnings report date.
+This is expected to be February 23, 2023.
 The company is expected to report EPS of -$0.88, down 1157.14% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $313.21 million, down 1.51% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $313.21 million, down 1.51% from the year-ago period.

 Any recent changes to analyst estimates for Clearway Energy should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 18.85% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 18.85% higher.
 Clearway Energy currently has a Zacks Rank of #1 (Strong Buy).

 The Alternative Energy - Other industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 179, putting it in the bottom 29% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 176, which puts it in the bottom 31% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.